A City Guide To Malaga, Spain

 Malaga Weather June

 The temperature in Malaga in June averages between 19.1°C (66.4°F) and 25.2°C (77.4°F).
-The first month of summer starts to see things warming up.
+In the first month of summer, things start to warm up.
 The water temperature is now averaging 18°C (64.4°F), and the precipitation has again dropped to only about 15mm.

 Malaga Weather July

 As most people are planning their summer holiday, July is a hectic month in Malaga.
 The average temperature varies between 22.2°C (72°F) and 28.5°C (83.3°F).
 The water temperature has warmed up to approximately 21°C (69.8°F).
-There are only a few millimeters of precipitation, if any, during July.
+There are only a few millimetres of precipitation, if any, during July.

 Malaga Weather August

-If you are planning a trip during August, the Malaga weather 15-day forecast usually doesn’t change much this month.
+If you are planning a trip during August, the weather in Malaga’s 15-day forecast usually doesn’t change much this month.
 August is the warmest month of the year, with an average high temperature of 28.8°C (83.8°F) and an average low temperature of 23°C (73.4°F).
 The water is the warmest temperature of the year, averaging 22°C (71.6°F).
 There may be some precipitation this month, with an average of just 5mm.

 Malaga Weather September